Magic-angle semimetals: Introduction.

-This paper presents a completely different perspective on this hotly debated problem by first distilling the basic physical phenomena that generically create correlated flat bands out of two-dimensional Dirac cones.
-We show that in arbitrary dimension \emph{quasiperiodicity} generically, and in a universal fashion, creates flat bands in nodal, semimetallic, band structures due to a previously unnoticed single particle quantum phase transition (QPT)---what we call the ``magic-angle'' in analogy to TBG.
-Near this transition we demonstrate the existence of strong correlations by computing Wannier states within a series of band gaps; these lead to a Hubbard model with a quenched kinetic energy and relative to this, the interaction scale is increased dramatically.
+In this manuscript, we develop the theory for twistronic emulators by first distilling the basic physical phenomena that create correlated flat bands out of two-dimensional Dirac cones.
+Generically, \emph{quasiperiodicity} that respects the symmetry protecting the Dirac nodes creates flat bands in nodal, semimetallic band structures in a universal fashion near a previously unnoticed single particle quantum phase transition (QPT)---what we call the ``magic-angle'' in analogy to TBG.
+At small angles in TBG, a single scattering wavevector accounts for the majority of the band flattening \cite{BistritzerMacDonald2011,Tarnopolsky2019} but misses any QPT.
+With quasiperiodicity, an infinite sequence of higher wavevectors (i.e., Brillouin zone downfoldings) further flatten the bands and culminate into a QPT. { This band flattening occurs irrespective of the topology present, and in fact, many of the models we study have topology distinct from TBG~\cite{PoSenthil2018}.} We demonstrate strong correlations by computing Wannier states within this series of bands; these lead to a Hubbard model with a quenched kinetic energy and relative to this, the interaction scale is increased dramatically.
 We therefore argue that the single particle quantum critical state is unstable towards the inclusion of interactions, which form a correlated insulator at half filling.

-Crucially, our findings are independent of many of the system's details and, therefore, demonstrate the existence of a wide multitude of engineered, strongly-coupled quantum systems which we call \emph{magic-angle semimetals}.
+Crucially, our findings are independent of many of the system's details and, therefore, demonstrate the existence of a wide multitude of engineered, strongly-coupled quantum systems that we call \emph{magic-angle semimetals}.
 To demonstrate this, we classify the family of these models with symmetry protected nodes (including chiral TBG at moderate twist angles) as well as introduce and solve a series of models; most of which can be straightforwardly realized with existing ultracold atom, trapped ion, and metamaterial experimental setups.
 Thus, we propose a simple route to emulate the phenomena of magic-angle TBG in a wide variety of quantum many body systems~\cite{WolfBlatter2018,WuMacDonald2018}.
+Last, we show that the magic-angle effect can be observed at experimentally relevant time scales and temperatures in interacting ultracold Fermi gases through measurements of wavepacket dynamics.